-Restrictions Placed On License
+Restrictions Placed On Licenses

 An operator license may be issued subject to certain restrictions.
-For example, a person who cannot see clearly with their right or left eye will be restricted to driving a vehicle with a left outside rearview mirror.
+For example, a person who cannot see clearly with their right eye will be restricted to driving a vehicle with a left outside rearview mirror.

 Prior to

-July 1, N Commencial Learne alle Dermit Destrictions
+July 1,

 2015 Now Commercial Learner's Permit Restrictions

 Р No passengers in a CMV

 Х No cargo in a tank CMV

 Commercial Driver License Restrictions

 В L No air brakes

 J М No Class A passenger vehicle

 К N No Class A or B passenger vehicle

 W W Seasonal CDL

-V V Medical Variance
+V V Medical variance

-E Automatic Transmission (new for CMV)
+E Automatic transmission (new for CMV)

 к Intrastate only

 0 No tractor-trailer CMV

-Z No Full Air Brake (air over hydraulic brakes)
+Z No full air brake (air over hydraulic brakes)

 Driver License Restrictions

-0 В Corrective Lenses
+0 В Corrective lenses

-R R Restricted Permit (6AM-10PM)
+R R Restricted permit (6AM-10PM)

 G G No night driving

 F F Left outside rearview mirror

 Q I No driving outside of town

-E А Automatic Transmission (Non-Commercial)
+E А Automatic transmission (Non-Commercial)

 Х Y 50 mile radius of residence

 Z С Special equipped vehicle